 Shuts down virtual machines and removes any real-time policy used by those VMs.
 By default, all VMs in the configuration are shutdown in parallel, but individual VMs may be specified instead.
+Using the -v verbose option will serialize the shutdown so that the output from the shutdown is not garbled.
 A --force option is available.